Nick Greiner: Subsequent career

 He contributed in many roles to the 2000 Summer Olympics in Sydney and Australian sport.
 He was President of the Bid Company, Director of the Organising Committee, and President of Squash and Soccer.

 He was Federal President of the Liberal Party from 2017–2020.
 In February 2021, he became Consul-General for Australia in New York and the North-East United States.

+On 17 June 2025, the Federal Executive of the Liberal Party of Australia appointed Greiner as Chair of the Management Committee established to oversee the federal intervention into the New South Wales Division of the Party, replacing the earlier Administrative Committee.
+He served in this role from 23 June 2025 until 30 March 2026.

 Personal

 Greiner was married to Kathryn Greiner, a former Councillor in the Sydney City Council, and daughter of Sir Bede Callaghan (a former chairman of the Commonwealth Bank and Chancellor of University of Newcastle).
 They separated in 1995, then reconciled in 1996.
 In October 2013 it was announced that they had again separated.
 The couple have one son and one daughter.
 He is currently in a relationship with Carolyn Fletcher.
 The two each have six grandchildren.